Climate Change: Policy and Mitigation Factsheet

 Regulatory Instruments

-- Regulatory approaches include non-tradable permits, technology and emissions standards, product bans, and government investment.
+- Regulatory instruments are government-enforced mandates with noncompliance resulting in financial or legal penalties; these include non-tradable permits, technology and performance standards, product bans, and government investment.3

 Voluntary Agreements